 I would often use this after watching a science or social studies video.
 Videos and movies sometimes get a bad rap in education, but having students do activities like this that require them to do a little thinking can make video clips much more meaningful.

-In my experience at different schools, writing is one of the most neglected subjects.
+In most schools, writing is one of the most neglected subjects.
 Yet it is so easy to integrate into lessons!

 I always had plenty of copies of this Reusable Writing Paper available, and looked for ways to integrate writing as much as possible into my daily plans.

-This writing paper also has places to put a text feature.
+This writing paper also has places for students to include a text feature.
 Most students will naturally go with drawing a picture, but I encouraged students to include other text features like graphs, maps, diagrams, or bullet points.
 And if all else failed, I asked them to at least write a caption for their picture!

 Find out more about integrating writing while teaching other skills, including: